MichaelOC05/car-dealership/README.md

       If the service appointment is listed in the Service Appointments page the creation has been successful

     View Upcoming Service Appointments:
-    - Select Service Department from the home nav bar
     - Select Service Appointments from the nav bar Upcoming service appointments will be listed Information included: